If you work in DevOps, you’ve likely heard the mantra that DevOps success is all about the right people, tools and processes.

 What I mean is that without automation, you can’t do DevOps very effectively.

-You also, incidentally, can’t do cloud native security unless you rely heavily on automation.
+You also, incidentally, can’t do cloud security unless you rely heavily on automation.
 That’s because the highly dynamic nature of containerized, serverless and other cloud native environments means that trying to interpret all of the data they generate, identify vulnerabilities, and react to them manually just doesn’t work.
-That’s why you want a cloud native security platform that automates wherever and whenever possible.
+That’s why you want a cloud native security platform that automates DevOps security tasks wherever and whenever possible–and minimizes human error.

 Interested in learning more?
 Check out these 7 Tips to Navigate Operationalizing DevSecOps.